yuregsf/rmtc-js/README.md

 ### Instalation

-This is a node applicatin, so you need to install the dependencies.
+This is a node application, so you need to install the dependencies.
 You can use your favorite package manager.

 ```bash
 pnpm i
 ```

+### Running

 ```bash
 node index.js 31530